How to send Keycloak events as a webhook

 </spi>

-That’s all to it.
-Your keycloak instance should recognize the change.
-If not, simply restart your keycloak instance to detect your plugin, and you should be receiving webhook events at your target service!
+After uploading the .jar file and updating the standalone.xml file, your Keycloak instance should recognize the change.
+If not, simply restart your Keycloak instance, and you should be able to receive the webhook events at your target service!

 Leave a Reply